GISOGISO/Financial-data-analysis/README.md

 * Scraped 10 years of stock data from Yahoo finance API

 * Project details
-The portfolio consists of five stocks from different sectors for the purpose of diversification and lowering the risk of the portfolio:
+The securities under this portfolio are picked from a wide range of different sectors in order to achieve portfolio diversification and lowering risk.
 1. technology (MSFT)
 2. telecommunications (T)
 3. consumer goods (WMT)